Egin kantu! (TV series)

-Egin kantu! (in the Basque, "Sing!") was a television program, a musical talent show (reality television talent show), aired on EITB network from 2006 to 2010 and presented by Nerea Alias.
+Egin kantu! (in the Basque, "Sing!") is a television program, a musical talent show (reality television talent show), aired on EITB network from 2006 to 2010 and presented by Nerea Alias.
 A music talent contest with viewer voting and reality show elements, which aimed to find the country's next singing sensation.

 The talent show was broadcast between 2006 and 2010, with good reception and audiences, being a successful format of EITB Media.
 It was one of EITB Media's most successful shows, having one of the highest audience rating shares of all time (a share of around 10% audience).

 History

 It was a musical talent show (musical talent show), broadcast by the ETB1 network and distributed by EITB Media.
 The program was produced and directed by the film and television producer and founder of the production company Baleuko Eduardo Barinaga and co-directed by Lorea Perez de Albeniz.
 The main theme of Talent was Egin Kantu (song).

 The program was broadcast between 2006 and 2010, with good reception and audiences, being a successful format for EITB Media.

 The program began broadcasting in September 2006, on the ETB1 network.
 The presenter of the talent was Nerea Alias, during the four seasons of the program.
 The program ended after four seasons in 2010, which was the last broadcast of the contest.

 The talent show was a pool of talents, from which several well-known singers and artists emerged later, such as Ane Negueruela, Elene Arandia, María Ereña, Izar Algueró, Maialen Diez, Beñat Urkiola...